 With sales up by over 50 percent, it's about time you got involved with the vinyl renaissance.
-Just in time for Record Store Day 2017, we've rounded up six great turntables for you to choose from.
+And even if you have already, we've rounded up six great turntables for you to choose from.

 It's incredibly easy to listen to whatever music you want these days.
-Our phones are MP3 players and streaming services like Spotify and Deezer mean we have countless songs at our finger tips.
+Our phones are MP3 players and streaming services like Spotify and Deezer mean we have millions of songs at our finger tips.

 However, none of these modern digital methods can recreate or match the feeling of removing a piece of vinyl from its sleeve, putting it on a record player and carefully placing the needle on.

-There are tonnes of different types of record players around with different features and prices.
+There are loads of different types of record player around with different features and prices.
 We've chosen six contrasting turntables to suit a wide range of budgets, styles and features.

 We've aimed these at the general consumer so you won't find high-end professional turntables for DJs or audiophiles here.
-See also: Best Bluetooth Speakers.
+You can also see our round-up of the Best Bluetooth Speakers.

 1. Rega Planar 1